top of page

 Maria Zenaida Deza Steinhauer

-Board of Director (West Orange, NJ) - Zenaida came to the United States in 1986 with her twin sons Patrick and Cedric.
+Zenaida came to the United States in 1986 with her twin sons Patrick and Cedric.
 She is the daughter of the late Dr. Ernesto C. Deza, a psychiatrist who practiced both in Iloilo, Philippines, and in the United States.
 He died in the early 70s in the Philippines a year after he retired.
 Zenaida’s mother was from Banate, Iloilo from the Brillantes family.
 She passed away in 2012 in the Philippines.
-Zenaida is an alumna of St. Paul College Iloilo, a nurse by profession, and married to a Jewish person, William (Bill) Steinhauer.
+Zenaida is an alumna of St. Paul College Iloilo, a nurse by profession, and married to William Steinhauer, a retired CPA.
+Zenaida received her MPA degree from Seton Hall University in South Orange, N.J. in 1997.
+She worked for NJ Department of Health as a nurse consultant for 17 years before retiring in 2019.
 As a retired nurse, Zenaida wishes to make a difference in the life of every cancer patient by serving the community.
 She believes that Filipino-Americans should be united in the battle against cancer.

 Aissa Encomienda